The products shown in this guide are

 to obtain and review product specifications for compliance with the

-park rides, are among the facilities required to
+Recreational facilities, including fishing piers and platforms, are among the facilities required

 The Access Board issued accessibility guidelines for